-The La Crosse Symphony Orchestra has introduced the eight community volunteers competing for the opportunity to conduct the orchestra this spring.
+The La Crosse Symphony Orchestra will introduce 6 to 8 community volunteers at the May 2, 2020 concert who will be competing for the opportunity to conduct a piece at the orchestra on June 6, 2020.

-In the spirit of collaboration and community, we have asked each of the candidates to choose a non-profit organization that will receive half of the money they each raise during the campaign.
+In the spirit of collaboration and community, we ask each of the candidates to choose a non-profit organization that will receive half of the money they each raise during the campaign.
 Each “vote” is a minimum of $2.00 – one dollar going to the LSO and the other dollar going to the candidate’s chosen charity.
-The winner and runner-up with the most “votes” will make their conducting debuts with the LSO on June 8, 2019.
-The competition begins April 13 and ends June 4, 2019.
+The winner and runner-up with the most “votes” will make their conducting debuts with the LSO on June 6, 2020.
+The competition begins April 16 and ends June 2, 2020.

 is a Special Needs Financial Planner.
 He will be raising funds for the Veteran’s Memorial Pool Campaign.
 Joel is involved in Rotary East and Ironwood Ranch.
 His musical background is with the church choir while his mom is a retired music teacher.
 He did sing in his own wedding!
 Joel is excited to be a Conductor Wannabe because he is able to support both the community arts and recreation.